 Koalas could become extinct in NSW in the next 30 years.
 These iconic native animals are facing increased threats with even the healthiest colonies at risk as critical habitat is destroyed, and our climate grows hotter and drier.

-Together with our members and supporters, we are demanding urgent, cross-party support to reduce land clearing and save these koalas from extinction.
+Together with our members and supporters, we are demanding urgent, cross-party support to reduce land clearing, protect old growth forests, and save koalas from extinction.